yodeng/runjob/README.md

 	  --localhost           submit your jobs to localhost, same as '--mode localhost'.
 	  --sge                 submit your jobs to sge, same as '--mode sge'.
 	  --slurm               submit your jobs to slurm, same as '--mode slurm'.
-	  --batchcompute        submit your jobs to batchcompute, same as '--mode batchcompute'.
 	  -i, --injname [<str> ...]
-	                        job names you need to run. (default: all job names of the jobfile)
-	  -L, --logdir <logdir>
+	                        job names you need to run. (default: all job names of the jobfile) -L, --logdir <logdir>
 	                        the output log dir. (default: join(workdir, "logs"))